Table of Contents

 When the tissue fibers become overstretched, this is the least serious form of soft tissue injury.
 Grade 1 injuries normally only impact a small portion of the soft tissue fiber, making for a quicker and smoother recovery over a few days or weeks.
 Mild swelling and tenderness in the injured area are common symptoms.

-The most severe injury is a Grade 3 injury.
+The most serious injury is a Grade 3 injury.
 It entails a complete soft tissue breakup.
-There is much more swelling than with Grade 1 or Grade 2 injuries, as well as a lot of stiffness in the affected joint structure.
+There is much more swelling than with Grade 1 or Grade 2 injuries and a lot of stiffness in the affected joint structure.
 A Grade 3 injury gets described by the inability to use the injured limb.
 Depending on the structure that got injured as well as the type and severity of the injury, recovery should take anywhere from six weeks to a year.

-There are numerous events that can occur to cause soft tissue injuries.
+Numerous events can occur to cause soft tissue injuries.
 There are two rather broad categories that they can get broken down into.
 These two categories are acute injuries and overuse injuries.
 The way that these two types of injuries occur is very different, and as a result, they should get treated individually.

 A sudden trauma typically causes these injuries to the affected area.
 They often occur in sporting incidents or accidents.
-There are a number of terms that may sound more familiar to you when talking about these injuries, and these terms are sprains, strains, and contusions.
+There are a number of terms that may sound more familiar to you when talking about these injuries: sprains, strains, and contusions.

-These terms are how the types of acute common soft tissue injuries are classified.
+These terms classify the types of acute common soft tissue injuries.

-These are injuries that you would much rather avoid than have to deal with and often result in pain and inflammation.
+You would much rather avoid these injuries than have to deal with them, and they often result in pain and inflammation.

-For nearly all cases of these injuries, the RICE technique is the traditional first-aid treatment.
+The RICE technique is the traditional first-aid treatment for nearly all cases of these injuries.
 For the first 48 to 72 hours, the RICE treatment includes resting, icing, compressing, and elevating the damaged soft tissue.
-These four measures aid in the relief of pain and inflammation and the prevention of further injury to the injured region.
+These four measures aid in relieving pain and inflammation and preventing further injury to the injured region.

 Surgery usually is only used as a last resort.
 If the pain continues following non-invasive procedures, doctors would generally prescribe surgery.

-After an injury, no matter how minor it may seem, it is always a good idea to have a thorough examination.
+After an injury, no matter how minor it may seem, it is always a good idea to thoroughly examine it.
 Some injuries are more severe than their apparent signs suggest.
 After analyzing the outcomes of multiple medical tests, a doctor is in the best place to prescribe the appropriate care.
 If your symptoms continue and do not change within the timeline indicated at your previous appointment, you should see a doctor again.

-If you have a soft tissue injury and consider filing a compensation claim, seeing a doctor should help your attorney bring your claim together.
+If you have a soft tissue injury and are considering filing a compensation claim, seeing a doctor should help your attorney bring your claim together.

-Should you sustain an injury relating to common soft tissue, there are a number of things that you can do to alleviate the pain and assist the muscles, tendons, and ligaments in recovery.
+Should you sustain an injury relating to joint soft tissue, you can do several things to alleviate the pain and assist the muscles, tendons, and ligaments in recovery.
 Rest, ice, compression, and elevation are the best ways to deal with sprains, strains, and similar injuries.
-Should you have a Grade 1 injury, likely, your doctor would even prescribe you rest, ice compression, and elevation as the best way to allow the muscle’s tendons to recover properly.
+Should you have a Grade 1 injury, your doctor would likely prescribe rest, ice compression, and elevation as the best way to allow the muscle’s tendons to recover appropriately.

 These methods improve blood flow to the connective tissue and provide sufficient time to heal.
-It is important to give all these connective tissue injuries enough time to heal to prevent further injury.
+It is essential to give all these connective tissue injuries enough time to recover to prevent further damage.
 If a more serious injury occurs, treatment such as physical therapy may be necessary.
-So, should you have any mild to serious symptoms relating to a ligament or sports injury, you may want to consider this form of treatment.
+So, you may consider this treatment if you have any mild to severe symptoms relating to a ligament or sports injury.
 This treatment allows for complete recovery without the risk of a recurring injury.

 Should your injury get caused by someone else, you may want to consider a Los Angeles spinal cord injury attorney to fight the case for you.
-Our legal services can give your case some significant weight and ensure that you get the best settlement offer.
+Our legal services can give your significant subject weight and ensure you get the best settlement offer.
 You can contact us to get a free consultation today.
 Contact us either through our website or via phone call.

 You can phone us by dialing (213) 596-9642 or request an online consultation for a faster response.
-We can provide you with an experienced and aggressive attorney who works for Ehline Law Firm, a firm that has won more than $150 million for numerous satisfied clients.
+We can provide you with an experienced and aggressive attorney who works for Ehline Law Firm, which has won over $150 million for numerous satisfied clients.